Wallfar/poc-starter/README.md

 3. **Start coding**

-   Open `app/app.vue` to begin.
-We've provided an initial example in this file to get you going immediately.
-You can edit `app.vue` directly for your POC, or organize your code by creating new components in the `app/components` directory.
+   Create a new file in `app/pages/pocs/` (e.g. `app/pages/pocs/my-new-idea.vue`).
+It will automatically appear in the navigation menu.
+We've included `app/pages/pocs/my-first-poc.vue` as an example to get you started.

 ## Using the Config Pane